 Every case is different.
 Please reach out to us to us if you are a Colorado state employee facing an employment problem so we can discuss your next steps.

-Take the next step: Get Started
+Take the next step: Schedule Appointment

 Tava Employment Law focuses on work-related legal issues, such as employment contracts, discrimination and retaliation, accommodation and leave disputes, whistleblower protection and rewards (qui tam), wrongful termination, hiring and severance negotiations, executive compensation agreements, and wage and hour matters.
 We also have extensive litigation experience and conduct workplace investigations.